Firebleudark/Autoinstallpackages/README.md

 ## 💡 Concept
 This script is designed to enhance your Arch Linux system for gaming and multimedia use.
 It operates in three stages:
 1. **System Update**: Brings your system up to date.
+2. **Driver**: Detect driver and install correct driver
-2. **Package Installation**: Automatically installs core gaming and multimedia software.
+3. **Package Installation**: Automatically installs core gaming and multimedia software.
-3. **System Cleanup**: Frees up space by cleaning unnecessary cache files.
+4. **System Cleanup**: Frees up space by cleaning unnecessary cache files.

 ## 🚀 Setup Instructions
 Follow these steps to prepare and execute the script: